 Fixed a sign mismatch in initializing an OpenCL variable that didn't

 Noted relevant new TODOs.

-#3 Updated by Paul Bauer over 1 year ago
+#3 Updated by Paul Bauer about 3 years ago

 When stepping through the simd function in the debugger I noticed that the memory in the base address becomes overwritten with garbage at this point